Zinke's Handwritten Resignation Note: A Bear To Read, A Bone To Critics

 Maybe, one commenter posed to Zinke, the letter "was written by the horse you rode in on."

-NPR's Nathan Rott reports that the secretary's choice to ride a horse to work reflected how he imagined himself: as a modern incarnation of President Theodore Roosevelt, a conservationist who established the U.S. Forest Service and established hundreds of national forests and reserves.
+NPR's Nathan Rott reports that the secretary's choice to ride a horse to work reflected how he imagined himself: as a modern incarnation of President Theodore Roosevelt, a conservationist who established the U.S. Forest Service as well as hundreds of national forests and reserves.
 "Zinke went the opposite way, reducing protections on millions of acres of land by shrinking national monuments, opening up the coastlines and vast areas of the West to oil and gas leasing," Rott reports.

-Environmentalists groups including Backcountry Hunters & Anglers, The Coalition to Protect America's National Parks and the National Resources Defense Council assailed Zinke for his policies, NPR reports.
+Environmentalists groups including Backcountry Hunters & Anglers, the Coalition to Protect America's National Parks and the National Resources Defense Council assailed Zinke for his policies, NPR reports.

 Zinke's letter drew more fire from critics of his approach.